arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 #### Q3: The Principle of Queueing Capacity Utilization: Capacity utilization increases queues exponentially.

 [Queue capacity utilization](/zettel/queue-capacity-utilization) is the most critical factor that affects queue size.
 As you approach 100% of the queue capacity, queues become exponentially large.
-Knowing capacity utilization allow you to predict:
+Knowing capacity utilization allows you to predict:

-- the percent of time arriving work will find the resource busy;
+- the percent of the time that the arriving work will find the server busy;
 - the average number of items in the queue;
 - the average number of items in the system;
 - the percent of overall cycle time is queue time;